44xtc44/PlaylistBooster/.github/README.rst

 HowTo Android
 --------------
+Clone the repo.

 Install 'web-ext' "https://extensionworkshop.com/documentation/develop/developing-extensions-for-firefox-for-android/".

-Install Android Studio latest.
+Install Android Studio latest and create a dummy project.
+The device manager is needed to run a Android Virtual Device (AVD).

-You then want to download the FireFox apk file and drag it onto the AVM.
+You then want to download the FireFox apk file and drag it onto the AVD.
 Search "Firefox Nightly for Developers".
 If you find 'APKmirror' save, go there.
-Else use the registration process to enable PlayStore to pull FireFox Nightly, into every AVM.
+Else use the registration process to enable PlayStore to pull FireFox Nightly, into every AVD.

 .. note::
     Deinstall FireFox 'regular' version, if any.

-Open a terminal in the root of the repo clone, to load the Add-on into the AVM via USB.
+Open a terminal in the root of the repo clone, to load the Add-on into the AVD via USB.

 .. code-block:: console